falchion10/macOS-Jailbreak/README.md

 ## 2a.
 Dopamine's Patch

 You'll need a reverse engineering tool for these next patches.
 I personally use Binary Ninja but you can use something like IDA Pro as well.
 Both are paid and cost a lot of money so for the sake of simplicity I'm going to offer a link to pirate both.
-I trust and use Binary Ninja from this site, if you don't wanna use it though you can get it from some other means.
+I trust and use Binary Ninja from this site, if you don't wanna use it though you can get it through some other means.

 Binary Ninja --> https://appstorrent.ru/1879-binary-ninja.html